deno750/TSP_Optimization/README.md

  - **plot** contains the solved plots of the problems
  - **src** contains the source files of the project
  - **test** not used
  - **tour** is a generated folder which saves the *.tour* files in TSPLIB format.
-Those files contain the informations of the solution of a problem
+Those files contain the information of the problem's solution